elixir-inspector/ref_inspector/README.md

 If a referer matches at least one of the configured domains (== ends with, paths ignored!), it will return a result with the medium `:internal`.
 Both `:source` and `:term` will be left at the initial/unknown state not intended for further processing.

 ## Basic Usage

+### Database Download

+You need to obtain a copy of the configured database by calling either `mix ref_inspector.download` from the command line or `RefInspector.Downloader.download/0` from within your application.

+Refer to `RefInspector.Downloader` for more details.

+### Referer Parsing

 ```elixir
 iex(1)> RefInspector.parse("http://www.google.com/search?q=ref_inspector")